LORD BYRON

 H - still sitting - slowly recovers his senses

-H: I demand to see our dead Apollo
+H: Fletcher - you sly Notts scoundrel - I demand to see our dead Apollo

-H(now fully in touch with his senses): I shall visit that rapscallion Vice-Consul and atrocious gossip, Hoppner - I will get to the bottom of this!
+H(now fully recovered): I shall visit that rapscallion Vice-Consul and shameless gossip, Hoppner - I will get to the bottom of this!

 F: Feel free to ask my dear Master’s several phisicians and his Priest - he died a Papish - with coins on his eyes and incense up his nostrils

-H(finding his feet): Names, you yokel - I want their names! if you are deficient in calligraphic skills - I shall ask Hoppner instead
+H: Give me their names, you yokel - if you are deficient in calligraphic skills - I shall ask Hoppner instead

-Fletcher writes the names on a piece of B’s discarded cantos of “CHP 5 – A Journey Through the Dank Mires of Marriage and How to Survive Them”
+Fletcher hurriedly writes the names on a piece of B’s discarded cantos of “CHP 5 - A Journey Through the Grimpen Mire of Marriage and How to Survive It”

 H: humph - I shall return anon Fletcher - see to it that the staff, working girls included, are assembled and awaiting my return